Prof Alexander Paseau

 Career & Education

 My undergraduate degree was in mathematics from Cambridge.
 Following a year of philosophy at Cambridge, I took the Oxford BPhil, returning to Cambridge for my PhD, supervised by Alex Oliver.
 I spent the year 2001 as a visiting graduate at Princeton, where I worked with Paul Benacerraf and was David Lewis’ last student.
 I then held a Junior Research Fellowship (post-doc) at Cambridge for three years before being appointed to my present post in 2005.
 More recently, I did a part-time MSc in economics.
 I was a Visiting Fellow at the Sydney Centre for the Foundations of Science in 2008 and a Visiting Senior Research Fellow at King’s College London in 2014.
-I held a Mind Association Research Fellowship in 2012.
+I held a Mind Association Research Fellowship in 2012, and as of October 2015 I am an Associate Editor of the journal MIND.

 Outside philosophy and logic, my interests include languages.
 Born to a Belgian father (my surname is pronounced ‘Pazo’) and Greek mother and educated in continental Europe and England, I’m a native speaker of English, French and Greek.
-I also speak fluent Italian, some Spanish and German, and read Latin and ancient Greek tolerably well.
+I also speak Italian and Spanish, have some German and Turkish, and read Latin and ancient Greek reasonably well.
 I support Manchester United from the armchair, am a quizzing enthusiast, and enjoy playing chess with fellow patzers.

 Most available here: Phil Papers